Sibby Sisti: After retirement

 After leaving the Braves, Sisti coached and managed in the minors for many years and coached for the expansion Seattle Pilots in 1969.

 The last page of The Great American Baseball Card Flipping, Trading and Bubble Gum Book (by Brendan C. Boyd & Fred C. Harris, Little Brown & Co, 1973) had a card of Sisti in his Braves uniform catching a ball, with the authors' caption, "Goodnight, Sibby Sisti, wherever you are."

-He answered that implied question by appearing in a small role in the 1984 film The Natural (which was filmed in Buffalo), portraying the Pittsburgh manager.
+Sisti appeared in a small role in the 1984 film The Natural (which was filmed in Buffalo), portraying the Pittsburgh manager.
 He was also a consultant on the film, ensuring that it captured the feel of 1930s baseball.

 On April 24, 2006, Sisti died at the age of 85 in Amherst, New York.
 He was interred in the Mount Calvary Cemetery in Cheektowaga, New York.

 Sisti was a first cousin of Dan Carnevale, a minor league manager who made the majors in 1970 with the Kansas City Royals as a first base coach.